 The plant will likely also cause water problems as it takes an incredible amount of water to construct and operate the plant.
 The water will be used for cooling and the heated water will likely be released into the Ninh Co river, which the plant is located on (7km upstream from the coast), where the temperature difference will be highly detrimental for aquatic life.

 The project's Environmental Impact Assessment (EIA) was passed in 2012 and is potentially out of date.
 Even a more recent EIA could be unreliable as the methodology for drafting EIAs in Vietnam is flawed and the Vietnamese minister for Resources and Environment, Hong Ha, has called the current regulation unfeasible.

-The project sponsors will finance the USD 2,07 billion project through a 75:25 debt to equity ratio.
-The sponsors are seeking USD 1,56 billion in project finance.
+The project sponsors will finance the USD 2.4 billion project through a 77:23 debt to equity ratio.
+The sponsors are seeking USD 1,85 billion in project finance.
 Clifford Chance acts as financial advisor.
 Bank of China is leading a consortium of Chinese banks that will provide a USD 1.85 billion debt financing for the development of the Nam Dinh power plant.